shadowgamer1216/190-191-Senior-Project/README.md

 ## **Deployment instructions**:
   1. To be established (product is in the midst of being completed)
 ## **Developer instructions**:
- 1. "npm start" in terminal (or "Run" in VSCode)
+ 1. "npm run app" in terminal (or "Run" in VSCode)
  2. Click buttons to access all pages
  3. Changes to your pages should be committed to our github repo
 ## **Timeline**: